AlexDesvallees/NotesStudentsSwift/README.md

 # NotesStudentsSwift
-calculate notes and average for a student
+calculate notes and average for students